tum-gis/LCA-TGA/README.md

 Hannes Harter - Institute of Energy Efficient and Sustainbale Design and Building, Technical University of Munich [Contact Details](https://www.bgu.tum.de/enpb/team/hannes-harter/)

 Bruno Willenborg - Chair of Geoinformatics, Technical University of Munich [Contact Details](https://www.lrg.tum.de/gis/unser-team/lehrstuhlangehoerige/bruno-willenborg/)

+## Acknowledgements

+We thank the [Bavarian State Office for Digitization, Broadband and Surveying](https://www.ldbv.bayern.de/) for providing the CityGML data as well as the [Planning Department of the Bavarian State Capital Munich](https://www.muenchen.de/rathaus/Stadtverwaltung/Referat-fuer-Stadtplanung-und-Bauordnung.html) for providing all other building-specific parameters (e. g. year of construction).